ABelliqueux/blender_io_export_psx_mesh/README.md

   * an array of SVECTOR containing the vertices coordinates
   * an array of SVECTOR containing the normals
+  * an array of SVECTOR containing the UV coordinates of the texture
   * an array of CVECTOR containing the color of each vertex
   * an array of int that describe the relation between the tri meshes
   * a TMESH struct to ease access to those arrays